Chow theory of toric variety bundles: Introduction

 \subsection{Applications}

-There are at least two major applications.
+There are at least two prospective applications.
 The first is to logarithmic enumerative geometry.
-Toric variety bundles play a central role in logarithmic Gromov--Witten and Donaldson--Thomas theory where they arise as irreducible components of logarithmic expansions \cite{CarocciNabijou2}.
+Toric variety bundles play a central role in logarithmic Gromov--Witten and Donaldson--Thomas theory where they arise as irreducible components of logarithmic expansions: see \cite[Section~4]{CarocciNabijou1} and \cite[Example~4.17]{CarocciNabijou2}.
 Current research investigates subschemes (not necessarily subcurves) of a toric variety bundle with fixed intersection behaviour along the boundary \cite{RangExpansions,LogDT,LogMNOP,CarocciNabijou1,KH-PT,KHQuot,TschanzExpansions}.

 Tropicalising these subschemes produces piecewise linear subschemes of the fan, and a key problem is to describe the balancing condition satisfied by their slopes.
 For subcurves this is well-understood \cite{DodwellThesis} but a general description remains elusive.
 Our work provides a direct route to the balancing condition in all dimensions.
 It is important to permit singular fibres, since the most efficient logarithmic expansions are rarely smooth.